jackhkmatthews/jackhkmatthews.github.io/_posts/2019-06-05-klarna-drafting-tool.md

 ## Summary

-An Angular web application that allows Anima exports from Sketch to be easily shared, duplicated and edited in the browser to aid content management teams in Klarna's many different geographies.
+An Angular web application that allows Anima exports from Sketch to be easily shared, duplicated and edited in the browser to aid content management teams in Klarna's many different regions.

 ## Favourite Bit